yeong-hwan/iTrust2-yonsei/README.md

 2. **Task Assignment**: Use project management tools (e.g., Trello, Asana) to assign tasks clearly and keep track of progress.
 3. **Code Review & Merge**: All code must go through a review process before merging into the main branch.
 4. **Documentation**: Keep documentation up-to-date to ensure smooth onboarding and knowledge transfer.
+5. **Coding Standards**: Adhere to agreed-upon coding standards and naming conventions for consistency across the codebase.
+6. **Branch Protection**: Protect important branches (`main`, `develop`) to prevent direct pushes and require code reviews for merging.
+7. **Testing Protocol**: Ensure comprehensive test coverage for new features and bug fixes; automate where possible.
+8. **Meeting Etiquette**: Start meetings on time, prepare an agenda, and ensure active participation from all team members.
+9. **Version Control**: Use descriptive commit messages and avoid committing large, unrelated changes in a single commit.

 ## Git Flow